TerraFirmaRescue/TerraFirma-Rescue-Modpack/README.md

 Then!
 TFR is best for you!

 That's right!
-This modpack includes GregTech6U, Terra Firma Craft, AdvancedRocketry, Railcraft, DraconicEvolution, Applied Energistics, OpenBlocks, Forestry and other 53+ Mods, as well as 600+ quests awaiting for you to complete!
+This modpack includes GregTech-6U, TerraFirmaCraft, AdvancedRocketry, Railcraft, DraconicEvolution, Applied Energistics, OpenBlocks, Forestry and other 53+ Mods, as well as 600+ quests awaiting for you to complete!

 Of course!
 This modpack also includes Original Mods and Tweaked Mods made for this modpack!